What is IoC Container or DI Container

 The DI container creates an object of the defined class and also injects all the required dependencies as an object a constructor, a property, or a method that is triggered at runtime and disposes itself at the appropriate time.
 This process is completed so that we don't have to create and manage objects manually all the time.

-We can also manage application dependencies without a DI Container, but it will be like as POOR MAN’S DI and we have to do more work, to make it configured and manageable.
+We can also manage application dependencies without a DI Container, but it will be as POOR MAN’S DI and we have to do more work, to make it configured and manageable.

 Lifecycle of the DI Containers

-All the containers of DI should be passed through the different sets of statuses until the final conclusion is made, which includes the below lifecycle stages.
+All the containers of DI should be passed through the different sets of statuses until the conclusion is made, which includes the below lifecycle stages.

 • Register: The container should be registered or initiated as soon as it gets the specific type and this is called the register stage

 • Resolve: While using the DI containers, we do not have to create manual objects.
 The container does it for us.
 This is called the resolution phase.
-The DI container must include some of the methods to resolve the specified type as soon as it identifies.
+The DI container must include some of the methods to resolve the specified type as soon as it is identified.
 The respective container creates an object of the specified type, along with injecting the required dependencies if any of them are required, and at last, it returns the object

 • Dispose: The DI containers must be able to manage the lifetime of the dependent objects accordingly.
 Most of the DI containers include different lifetime managers and their responsibility for managing an object's lifecycle and disposing of it